microsoft/datashaper/javascript/core/docs/core.api.md

 // Warning: (ae-missing-release-tag) "createGraph" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function createGraph(workflow: Workflow, tables: Map<string, TableContainer>): GraphManager;
+export function createGraph(workflow: WorkflowObject, tables: Map<string, TableContainer>): GraphWorkflow;

-// Warning: (ae-missing-release-tag) "createGraphManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function createGraphManager(inputs?: Map<string, TableContainer> | undefined, workflow?: Workflow | undefined): GraphManager;

 // Warning: (ae-missing-release-tag) "dedupe" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //